-Vatican palace turned into home for poor and homeless at Pope's behest
+Vatican palace turned into home for poor and homeless at pope's behest

-ROME, Italy — Sitting off St, Peter's Square next to the Vatican, the beautiful 19th century palace would have commanded top dollars if it were a hotel, but Pope Francis had other ideas, so it has been converted into a homeless shelter.
+ROME — Sitting off St. Peter's Square next to the Vatican, the beautiful 19th-century palace would have commanded top dollar if it were a hotel, but Pope Francis had other ideas, so it has been converted into a homeless shelter.

 The Palazzo Migliori, named after the family who donated it to the Roman Catholic Church, had served as the headquarters for an order of religious women, who vacated it last year.

-But the Calasanziane order that occupied the building for 70 years and used it to help and care for young single mothers has since relocated to another location.
+The Calasanziane order, which occupied the building for 70 years and used it to help and care for young single mothers, has since relocated to another location.

-One option considered was turning the building into a hotel as it's located just off St. Peter’s Square, where pontiffs deliver sermons to thousands of worshippers.
+One option was to turn the building into a hotel, as it's just off St. Peter's Square, where popes deliver sermons to thousands of worshippers.
 The location is also very popular with tourists, who pay hundreds of dollars to stay close to it.

 But Francis had a very different idea of the kind of guests he wanted for this prime location — the poor and the homeless.